 To administer chemotherapy drugs directly into the patient’s blood is the main reason for implanting a chemo port.
 When chemotherapy is overlapped with radiotherapy, numerous chemo ports might be placed that address both requirements, i.e., injecting chemo drugs and contrast substance.

 Tunneled central venous catheter, usually used to inject in the drugs of chemotherapy through a pipe (catheter) which is connected to the chest’s central vein.

 Chemo Ports reduce the risks of damage to muscles and surrounding tissues.

 Providing access to the veins in the body enabling various cancer treatments to be carried out simultaneously.
 Chemo Ports enable oncologists to often collect blood samples of patients avoiding the necessity to inject needles every time, also preventing the risk of excessive bleeding.
 Chemo ports are highly effective in the process of periodically infusing chemotherapy drugs to the patient.

-Preparations comprise of multiple steps, important to note before implanting a chemo port device.
+Preparations comprise multiple steps, important to note before implanting a chemo port device.
 Some can become a bad influence on the chemo port implantation process.
 Therefore, before placing a chemo port inside your body, it is necessary to make proper arrangements and diagnostics like